Bright Ideas For Safe Lighting This Season

 - Stay focused and attentive to baking, brewing, and simmering foods.

 - Make sure outlets near sinks are equipped with properly tested ground fault circuit interrupters (GFCIs) to prevent shocks.

-- Always have a working fire extinguisher on hand, and know how to operate it.
+- Always have a working fire extinguisher on hand and know how to use it.

 Safe Electricity wishes you and yours a bright, safe holiday season!